 The discographic label’s projects

-The Orchestre de l’Opéra Royal is a key presence on the Château de Versailles Spectacles record label (winner of Label of the Year 2022 at the International Classical Music Awards) and plays an active role in its recordings.
+A key ensemble of the Château de Versailles Spectacles label (winner of the 2022 International Classical Music Award for Label of the Year) the Orchestra of the Royal Opera plays an active role in its recording projects.

-The entire record collection is available in our online shop and on all streaming platforms.
+The full catalogue is available via the online shop and on all major streaming platforms.

 WHAT WOULD THE ROYAL OPERA BE WITHOUT ITS CHOIR…